 Refurbish or replace kitchen and bath cabinets.
 Cabinets show wear heavily.
-Make sure these are fresh and the whole place will feel new.
+Make sure they are fresh and the whole house will feel new.

 What to inspect on the exterior of the property:

 Roof.
 Is there life left?
-Look for sagging, discoloration, etc.
+Look for sagging, discoloration, missing shingles, etc.

 Chimney.
 These may need replacing or they may just be decorative chimneys.
 Check them out.

 Siding.
 Consider what kind of siding is on the exterior.
 Does it need covered or replaced?

 Services.
 What is the setup?
 Check sewer, water meter, electric panel and gas.
 Are they functional?

 Foundation.
 Look for cracks in the slab that need leveled.
 Also look for bad beams.